-JOSEPH A. GALLIAN

-DEPARTMENT OF MATHEMATICS AND STATISTICS

-UNIVERSITY OF MINNESOTA, DULUTH

-DULUTH, MINNESOTA 55812

-JGALLIAN@D.UMN.EDU

-AMS SUBJECT CLASSIFICATION: 05C78.

-SUBMITTED: SEPTEMBER 1, 1996; ACCEPTED: NOVEMBER 14, 1997;

-THIS EDITION FEBRUARY 11, 1998
+JOSEPH A. GALLIAN DEPARTMENT OF MATHEMATICS AND STATISTICS UNIVERSITY OF MINNESOTA, DULUTH DULUTH, MINNESOTA 55812 JGALLIAN@D.UMN.EDU AMS SUBJECT CLASSIFICATION: 05C78.
+SUBMITTED: SEPTEMBER 1, 1996; ACCEPTED: NOVEMBER 14, 1997; THIS EDITION MAY 19, 1998

 ABSTRACT.
-A vertex labeling of a graph G is an assignment f of labels to the vertices of G that induces for each edge xy a label depending on the vertex labels f(x) and f(y).
+A vertex labeling of a graph G is an assignment f of labels to the vertices of G that induces for each edge xy a label depending on the vertex labels f(x)and f(y).
 The two best known labeling methods are called graceful and harmonious labelings.
-A function f is called a graceful labeling of a graph G with f edges if f is an injection from the vertices of f to the set f of that, when each edge f is assigned the label f is an injection from the vertices of f to the group of integers modulo f such that when each edge f is assigned the label f in that when each edge f is a sasigned the label f in the group of integers modulo f such that when each edge f is a sasigned the label f in the group of integers modulo f such that when each edge f is a tree, exactly one label may be used on two vertices.
-Over the past three decades many variations of graceful and harmonious labelings have evolved and about 200 papers have been on the subject of graph labeling.
+A function f is called a graceful labeling of a graph G with q edges if f is an injection from the vertices of G to the set $\{0, 1, \ldots, q\}$ such that, when each edge xy is assigned the label |f(x) - f(y)|, the resulting edge labels are distinct.
+A function f is called harmonious if it is an injection from the vertices of G to the group of integers modulo q such that when each edge xy is assigned the label $f(x) + f(y) \pmod{q}$, the resulting edge labels are distinct.
+When G is a tree, exactly one label may be used on two vertices.
+Over the past three decades many variations of graceful and harmonious labelings have evolved and about 300 papers have been on the subject of graph labeling.
 In this article we survey what about known the various methods.

-1. Introduction
+1. INTRODUCTION

 Most graph labeling methods trace their origin to one introduced by Rosa [Ro1] in 1967, or one given by Graham and Sloane [GS] in 1980.
 Rosa [Ro1] called a function f a β -valuation of a graph G with q edges if f is an injection from the vertices of G to the set $\{0, 1, \ldots, q\}$ such that, when each edge xy is assigned the label |f(x) - f(y)|, the resulting edge labels are distinct.
-Golomb [Go] subsequently called such labelings qraceful and this is now the popular term.
+Golomb [Go] subsequently called such labelings graceful and this is now the popular term.
 Rosa introduced β -valuations as well as a number of other valuations as tools for decomposing the complete graph into isomorphic subgraphs.
 In particular, β -valuations originated as a means of attacking the conjecture of Ringel [Ri] that K{2n+1} can be decomposed into 2n+1 subgraphs that are all isomorphic to a given tree with n edges.
 Although an unpublished result of Erdős says that most graphs are not graceful (cf. [GS]), most graphs that have some sort of regularity of structure are graceful.
 Sheppard [Sh] has shown that there are exactly e! gracefully labeled graphs with e edges.
 Balakrishnan and Sampathkumar [BS] have shown that every graph is a subgraph of a graceful graph.
 Rosa [Ro2] has identified essentially three reasons why a graph fails to be graceful: (1) G has "too many vertices" and "not enough edges", (2) G "has too many edges", and (3) G "has the wrong parity".
 An infinite class of graphs that are not graceful for the second reason is given in [BG].
 As an example of the third condition Rosa [Ro1] has shown that if every vertex has even degree and the number of edges is congruent to 1 or 2 (mod 4) then the graph is not graceful.
 In particular, the cycles C{4n+1} and C{4n+2} are not graceful.